sharmalab/MEDIator/README.md

 $ docker run --name mediator -p 8040:8040 pradeeban/mediator:1.0.0
 ```

+## Using MEDIator with TCIA

+To create, update, replace, duplicate, and delete replicasets from the TCIA data, follow the REST client provided in modules/mediator-client/.

 ## Citing MEDIator
 If you have used MEDIator in your research, please cite the below papers: